Rhetoric Pedagogy and Curriculum

 It is this emphasis on rhetoric that sets Covenant apart from other programs.
 It is at this final stage of their secondary education that our students synthesize all that they have learned in their previous schooling and concentrate on becoming masters of the spoken and written word.

 While rhetoric is the paradigm discipline in the Rhetoric School, students study the traditional subjects of history, science, math, literature, foreign language, music and art.
 They also are able to choose elective courses in a variety of subjects including drama, Greek, philosophy, painting, military history.
-Check out a chart of the entire secondary school curriculum.
+Click here to see an overview of our Upper School Course Plan.

 Our graduates go on to attend a variety of colleges and universities where they report being well prepared for their studies.
 Read our School Profile (the document that accompanies all transcripts sent to colleges).